 Argentina Dove Hunting: It’s World Class

-Come and experience what hunting the American frontier once was, and still is, in Argentina.
-Enjoy this beautiful land teaming with wildlife, the incredible hospitality of your host Daniel Zanuso and his attentive staff, and the most amazing dove hunting on earth.
+Come and experience what hunting trips the American frontier once was, and still is, in Argentina.
+Enjoy this beautiful land teaming with wildlife, the incredible hospitality of your host Daniel Zanuso and his attentive staff, and the most hunting trips to Argentina on earth.

 We have clients who regularly shoot a thousand doves in a day, but an average shot can bag 500-800 doves in a day.
 Each hunter has a bird boy to keep your shell bag full, load your guns (if you are using two) so you can try for the “1000 Bird Club,” take pictures, count birds, and (most importantly) to pick up all those shells and dead doves for you.
 One reason for the world-class dove hunting in Argentina is the incredibly high number of cattle and other livestock, all of which are fed from seed crops such as corn, soy, sorghum, wheat, milo and sunflower.
 This creates a perfect environment: grain fields dotted with pothole lakes and no other hunters, for the abundance of doves.